Helpful Information for Health Care Providers

 - Have a valid Saskatchewan Government Insurance (SGI) driver’s licence or SGI photo ID card.

 Improved patient care: Having key patient health information available electronically allows health care providers to make more timely and informed decisions that benefit all patients, especially those who have recently changed doctors, moved within Saskatchewan, or need medical attention while traveling.

 A smarter health care system for all: The improved flow of vital patient information online will help transform Saskatchewan's overall health care system.
 Patients are the ultimate beneficiaries because MySaskHealthRecord allows them to be more engaged and responsible for their own health.

 Patient expressed value: Feedback received from patients during the Citizen Health Information Portal pilot found that having quick and easy access to their personal health information improved the management and understanding of their overall health, enhanced their relationship with their health care providers, helped them feel more involved in their own care and decision making and reduced stress.

-- Provincial Health Data (Green) – Clinical data as collected from facilities with information systems that share data to the provincial repository.
-This includes data for clinical visit history, laboratory test results, and medical imaging reports
+Provincial Health Data (Green) – Clinical data is collected from facilities with information systems that share data to the provincial repository.
+This includes data for clinical visit history, laboratory test results, immunization history, prescription history, and medical imaging reports.

-- Clinical Visit History – Clinical visit information as provided by the registration systems (e.g. WinCIS, SER, etc.) used in health care facilities, with the majority being acute care facilities and hospitals.
-The clinical visits displayed include visits related to inpatient, outpatient, or emergency services, and will include the attending providers’ name if available.
-Providers’ notes regarding these visits will not be available, but patients are able to manually enter comments if desired.
-An example of the information displayed in MySaskHealthRecord is below:
+Clinical Visit History – Clinical visit information provided by the registration systems (e.g. WinCIS, SER, etc.) used in health care facilities, with the majority being acute care facilities and hospitals.
+The clinical visits displayed include visits related to inpatient, outpatient, or emergency services, and include the attending providers’ name if available.
+Providers’ notes regarding these visits will not be available, but patients are able to manually enter comments.
+An example of the information displayed in MySaskHealthRecord is pictured below:

 In order to ensure a user-friendly experience, MySaskHealthRecord features multiple tools to help patients better understand their results and other information.